Varicose Veins

 Do I need to treat varicose veins?
 Isn’t this just cosmetic?

-Many patients complain about their varicose veins being ugly – however, we need to be clear, we are dealing with a medical issue that can become worse over time, and lead to severe complications.
+Many patients complain about their varicose veins being ugly – however, we need to be clear, we are dealing with a medical issue that can become worse over time, and lead to complications.
+Learn more about how varicose veins are more than just cosmetic.

 How can I prevent varicose veins?